Season Summary: 1979

 1979 senior squad

-Back row: Rob Harding (treasurer), Ian Callander, Rollo Goetz, Steve Masters, Andrew Daly, Simon Philpott, Rocky Burgess, Alan Kennedy, Gary Simpson, Tony Philpott, Mark Sheenan, Neil Condon, Brian Gannon, Wayne Burns, Greg Tweedley, Peter Enright, Graeme Crocker (timekeeper), Bobby Evans (match committee), Terry Maloney (reserves team manager, front)
+Back row: Rob Harding (treasurer), Ian Callander, Rollo Goetz, Steve Masters, Shane Smith, Simon Philpott, Rocky Burgess, Alan Kennedy, Gary Simpson, Tony Philpott, Mark Sheahan, Neil Condon, Brian Gannon, Wayne Burns, Greg Tweedley, Peter Enright, Graeme Crocker (timekeeper), Bobby Evans (match committee), Terry Maloney (reserves team manager, front)

-Middle row: Junior Jackson (President), Greg Mather, Unknown, Laurie Taylor, Phil McTaggart, Mark Cross, Merv Hobbs, John Cutajar, Kevin Hughes, Paul John
+Middle row: Ernest 'Junior' Jackson (secretary), Greg Mather, Craig Eldridge, Laurie Taylor, Phil McTaggart (assistant coach), Mark Cross (captain), Merv Hobbs (coach), John Cutajar, Kevin Hughes, Paul John, unknown, Peter Letting (trainer)

-Front row: Tony McVeigh, Peter Kerr, Hans Pocervina, Frank Pocervina, Luke Evans (mascot), Neil Courtot, Jeff Dean
+Front row: Tony McVeigh, Peter Kerr (vice-captain), Hans Pocervina, Frank Pocervina, Luke Evans (mascot - son of Bobby Evans), Neil Courtot, Geoff Dean, Glen Smith

 1979 VFA Thirds goalkicking award